csc-training/hip-programming/docs/06-optimisation.md

 ![](img/BankConflicts.jpeg){width=100%}
 </div>

-# Shared memory III
-- Can be used as user controled cache
-- Useful to reduce the amount of global memory operations
-- Can be used as buffer to transform uncoalesced operations in coalesced
-- Limited resources per CU
+# non-renewed material follows {.section}

 # Low level optimizations
 - Avoid branching
   - All threads in  wavefront should execute the same instruction
     - `if(tid%2==0)` would result in 2 branches